1217968689

 Objectives

-• to meet the basic needs of people in difficulty with emergency and support measures, delivering 4600 x 12 kg food parcels of various different non-perishable products to ensure that the user is able to eat healthily
+• to meet the basic needs of people in difficulty with emergency and support measures, delivering 4600 x 12 kg food parcels of various different non-perishable products to ensure that the user was able to eat healthily;

 • to facilitate the creation of support networks for vulnerable and isolated pensioners with actions and gradual processes designed to improve their standard of living by providing them with comprehensive information on existing social services and opportunities.